Lisette-Ruiz/Big_Data_Managment_2020/Book's Questions/Book: Designing Data-Intensive Applications/Question_cap_5.md

 figuration, each datacenter can continue operating independently of the others, and replication catches up when the failed datacenter comes back online.

 - Tolerance of network problems
 A single-leader configuration is very sensitive to problems in public internet interdatacenter link, because writes are made synchronously over this link.
-A multi-leader configuration with asynchronous replication can usually tolerate network problems better: a temporary network interruption does not prevent writes being processed
+A multi-leader configuration with asynchronous replication can usually tolerate network problems better: a temporary network interruption does not prevent writes being processed.

+***

+## 6. which is the simplest strategy for dealing with conflicts,  please justify your answer.

+The simplest strategy for dealing with conflicts is to avoid them: if the application can ensure that all writes for a particular record go through the same leader, then conflicts cannot occur.